 Although coming from different viewpoints, the lives and work of those who build or work on keyboard instruments and those who play them are necessarily intertwined and though rare, sometimes, overlapping.
 This panel will be a moderated discussion on topics related to the current and future state of antique and replicas of historic keyboards, their use, and their place in the greater music world.
 Performers (and performance practice) and builders have historically had a chicken and egg relationship.
 How does this relate to today and the future?
 Do practical considerations outweigh historical accuracy?
 Are we prepared to foster continued interest and skill in the creation and maintenance of these instruments and their performance?
 Questions such as these will be addressed by noted builders, technicians, owners and players, provoked and moderated by Anne Acker.

-and Thomas Meglioranza
+with Thomas Meglioranza

 The Betty Oser Collection of Robert Schumann's Songs at the University of Notre Dame In November 2017, the Music Library of the University of Notre Dame acquired a large set of 210 songs by Robert Schumann in first or early editions published between 1843 and 1856.
 The splendidly-bound and ornate collection in four large volumes includes first editions of the Lieder und Gesänge aus Wilhelm Meister, Spanisches Liederspiel, Gedichte der Königin Maria Stuart, and Dichterliebe: a major acquisition by anyone's reckoning.
 These scores were collected and bound together by Betty Oser (1837-1922), a piano student of Clara Schumann's who became close friends with the Schumanns and with Brahms.
 Betty Oser’s sister-in-law was Josefine Wittgenstein, a member of one of Vienna’s most important families, a singer with a beautiful voice, and the wife of a specialist in organic chemistry named Johann Nepomuk Oser, whose florid mustache one can admire in a photograph from 1895 (with Joseph Joachim also in the picture).
 The Brahms scholar Styra Avins has delved into Brahms’s and Clara’s relationships with several generations of Wittgensteins, and I will be drawing gratefully from her research for my discussion of Josefine’s and Betty Oser’s lives, bound up with music as they were.
 In this triple presentation, I hope to bring to life the human backdrop of this collection and to summarize its contents, including its rarities: Schumann's own arrangements of selections from his choral works as lieder for solo voice and piano.
-Thomas Meglioranza and David Breitman can give us all insights into what experience with a first edition does for performers, capped off with a partial performance of Dichterliebe, one of the most important song cycles in the repertoire.
+Thomas Meglioranza and David Breitman can give us all insights into what experience with a first edition does for performers, capped off with a performance of Dichterliebe, one of the most important song cycles in the repertoire.

 “Most Excellently Choice and most Eminently Rare”: Three Perspectives on the Caldwell Collection of Viols